1938: When Mexico Recovered Its Oil

-1938: When Mexico Recovered Its Oil (Spanish: 1938: Cuando el petróleo fue nuestro, lit.
-'1938: When the oil was ours') is a 2025 Mexican historical drama film co-written, co-produced and directed by Sergio Olhovich.
+1938: When Mexico Recovered Its Oil (1938: Cuando el petróleo fue nuestro) is a 2025 Mexican historical drama film co-written, co-produced and directed by Sergio Olhovich.
 It stars Ianis Guerrero as President Lázaro Cárdenas, who faces the decision to expropriate the oil industry while powerful foreign companies try to prevent it.

 Synopsis

 In 1938, President Lázaro Cárdenas faced the most difficult decision of his term: to expropriate the oil industry.
 Powerful foreign companies were unwilling to allow this; the decision also required compensating them to avoid a major international conflict.
 It was at this point that the Mexican people united to contribute whatever they could to ensure the return of oil to the nation.

 Cast

 The actors participating in this film are: